 In 2019 Islington Giving raised over £770k in cash, in-kind gifts and volunteer hours and engaged over 1,500 volunteers.
 Islington Glving brings together 'unusual suspects' who recognise that no one organisation can address the complex needs of one of the most unequal boroughs in the UK.

-Islington Giving takes an 'issues to action' approach to its work, identifying what matters to residents 1,600 residents, including children and ensuring that they co-produce programmes.
+Islington Giving takes an 'issuesIslington Together spent timeto action' approach to its work,listening to a representative sampleidentifying what matters to residents1,600 residents, including childrenand ensuring that they co-produceand young people, as well asprogrammes.individuals from SMEs, larger